nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 ### 1.1.5 - Wnt in Adult Neurogenesis

-Until the 1990s it was not widely accepted that cells continue to divide in the brain of adult mammals.
-A deluge of studies using BrdU determined that there are populations of adult neural progenitor cells that reside in the brain and contribute new functioning neurons throughout adulthood.
-There are niches of dividing progenitor cells in the SGZ and SVZ.

-TBI causes depletion of aNPCs, linked with PTSD and other symptoms.
-Also, disruption in adult neurogenesis contributes to the etiology of various CNS disorders, including Alzheimer’s and Schizophrenia [5, 6].
+Until the 1990s it was not widely accepted that cells continue to divide throughout adulthood in mammalian brains.
+This changed when number of studies using cell cycle markers identified dividing progenitor populations that reside in the certain brain regions and generate new functioning neurons in multiple animal models [@Gage_2002].
+As with other adult stem cell populations, depletion or damage to adult neural progenitor cells (aNPCs) was found to contribute to disease.
+For instance, following traumatic brain injury, a drop in aNPC population is linked with outcomes like post traumatic stress disorder and memory loss.
+Genetic factors that negatively effect adult neurogenesis contribute to the etiology of various CNS disorders, including Alzheimer’s and Schizophrenia [@Reif_2006 @Brinton_2006].

 Wnt was discovered to be a key regulator of adult neurogenesis by Fred Gage's lab.
 The Wnt/ß-catenin pathway is a key regulator of adult hippocampal neurogenesis.
 Hippocampal neurogenesis is blocked in adult rats by a dominant-negative WNT, which leads to deficits in spatial and object recognition memory [7].
 Conversely, enhanced Wnt/ß-catenin signaling is sufficient to increase production of neurons from adult neural progenitor cells (aNPCs) in the dentate gyrus (DG) [8].
 Secreted negative regulators of Wnt signaling increase throughout adulthood, and this correlates with reduction in neurogenesis.
 [Song]